Cov-ComSec/Cov-ComSec.github.io/content/posts/ziemni/index.md

 ---

 This week we had a presentation by a graduate student, Ziemni.
-He is currently studying Masters of Cybersecurity Management & is frequently in the Hack the Box top 10.
-He details how he has developed himself throughout his time at Coventry University & the importance of practicing hacking.
+He is currently studying for a Masters in Cybersecurity Management & is frequently in the HackTheBox top 10.
+He details how he has improved himself throughout his time at Coventry University & the importance of practising hacking.

 The main talking points were: